numbers in sign language uk

 There are lots of online resources that show you how to sign numbers.
 For ease, we are sharing the best videos we can find from the web together with an explanation of how to sign numbers and the different ways numbers can be used.

-The videos below shows how to sign basic numbers 1 – 30, 100, 1000 and 1 million.
+The videos below show how to sign basic numbers 1 – 30, 100, 1000 and 1 million.
 We’ve also included videos showing regional variations.

 Numbers are easy to learn and essential to BSL which is why you learn numbers on basic courses and at Level 1.